top of page

 Hi, I’m Debbie and one of the things that often comes up when we first get enquiries is ‘I don’t know what to expect’.
 So, as a therapist, I feel it’s important that you know a bit about me and how a session might be.

 I work in quite a psychodynamic way.
 In other words, I’m quite direct with my observations and will offer thoughts and insights in a very honest and open manner (but always with empathy and kindness).
-I often use theoretical explanations & analagies to help you understand why you might be struggling with things.
+I often use theoretical explanations & analogies to help you understand why you might be struggling with things.

 You can bring anything you want to a session & we’ll explore it together, with the aim being to discover how you actually feel about your situation.
 This understanding is a starting point to find helpful ways to manage difficult situations in the future.
 By adapting our behaviours and having effective boundaries in place, it’s possible to break unhealthy habits, recognise triggers and implement effective coping mechanisms.